carlogilmar/my-digital-garden/learning/smalltalk/readme.md

 - Everything happens by message passing.
 - The system itself is live during development.
 - Live exploration through live states.
+- Systems should be grown not built.
+- You model reality as interconnected networks of responsibility.

 `Code Exploration`